A108II/BIG-O-EXPLAINED/BigO.md

 ### Theta - Tight bound (Average case)

 - Describes the `average case scenario`, it indicates what to generally expect from the time complexity.
-Accessing the middle index in an array (if we're searching from the begining of the array) is the average case which corresponds to theta
+Accessing the middle index in an array (if we're searching from the begining of the array) is the average case which corresponds to theta.

 ### Omicron (Big O) - Upper bound (Worst case)

 - If we have code number 1 and code number 2, Big O is here to help us distinguish which code runs more efficiently both in terms of time and space.
 Big O describes the `worst case scenario` for an algorithm.
 Accessing the last index in an array (if we're searching from the begining of the array) is the worst case which corresponds to omicron or big O.

 ### O(1) | Constant time

 - `O(1)` means the time complexity will be `constant`, no matter how many inputs are in the array, the number of operations will be constant.

 #### JavaScript Implementation
 ```javascript